-- 14.1 The Acklington Neighbourhood Plan sets out the long-term spatial vision for the area with objectives and policies to deliver that vision in the period up to 2036. - 14.2 Effective monitoring by Acklington Parish Council is essential to ensure the ANP is truly achieving sustainable development in the neighbourhood area.
-It also provides information to establish whether policies are effective, and whether there are changes needed to policies in the longer term. - 14.3 The Parish Council will undertake regular monitoring of planning applications, particularly regarding Policy ANP2, and the percentage of holiday lets in the neighbourhood area.
-When/if the figure exceeds 20% for the village of Acklington and/or the rest of the neighbourhood area, the Parish Council will inform NCC so that they can be informed in their decision-making and ensure that any new residential development following that time has a principal residency agreement imposed. - 14.4 Decision making on planning applications still rests with Northumberland County Council who have their own monitoring procedures in place.
+- 14.1 The Acklington Neighbourhood Plan sets out the long-term spatial vision for the area with objectives and policies to deliver that vision in the period up to 2036. - 14.2 Effective monitoring is essential to ensure the ANP is truly achieving sustainable development in the neighbourhood area.
+It also provides information to establish whether policies are effective, and whether there are changes needed to policies in the longer term. - 14.3 The County Council will undertake regular monitoring of planning applications, particularly regarding Policy ANP2, and the percentage of holiday lets in the neighbourhood area.
+The County Council will annually monitor the number of second homes, holiday homes and commercial holiday lets in the Guyzance Conservation Area. - 14.4 Decision making on planning applications rests with Northumberland County Council.
 Acklington Parish Council will, however, undertake its own monitoring to evaluate the level of progress being made towards delivering the wider vision of the Acklington Neighbourhood Plan.